-For the U.S. Operations in order to provide the required financial assurance for post mining reclamation, we generally use surety bonds.
-We use surety bonds and bank letters of credit to collateralize certain other obligations including contractual obligations under workers' compensation insurances.
-As of December 31, 2023, we had outstanding surety bonds of \$44.0 million and letters of credit of \$16.8 million issued from available bank guarantees under the New ABL Facility.
+For the U.S. Operations, in order to provide the required financial assurance for post mining reclamation, we generally use surety bonds.
+We also use surety bonds and bank letters of credit to collateralize certain other obligations including contractual obligations under workers' compensation insurances.
+As of December 31, 2024, we had outstanding surety bonds of \$48.9 million and \$16.8 million of letters of credit issued from our letter of credit sublimit available under the ABL Facility.

-For the Australian Operations as at December 31, 2023, we had bank guarantees outstanding of \$24.4 million, including \$5.1 million issued from the New ABL Facility, primarily in respect of certain rail and port arrangements of the Company.
+For the Australian Operations, as at December 31, 2024, we had bank guarantees outstanding of \$23.9 million, including \$4.7 million issued from the letter of credit sublimit available under the ABL Facility, primarily in respect of certain rail and port take-or-pay arrangements of the Company.

-As at December 31, 2023, we, in aggregate, had total outstanding bank guarantees provided of \$41.2 million to secure obligations and commitments, including \$21.9 million issued from the New ABL Facility.
+As at December 31, 2024, we have in aggregate had total outstanding bank guarantees provided of \$40.7 million to secure its obligations and commitments, including \$21.4 million issued for the letter of credit sublimit available under the ABL Facility.

-Future regulatory changes relating to the above obligations could result in increased obligations, additional costs or additional collateral requirements.
+Future regulatory changes relating to these obligations could result in increased obligations, additional costs or additional collateral requirements.